LUMBAR STRAIN/SPRAIN

 Recovery Period:

-Conservative Treatment: Patients undergoing conservative treatment, including rest, physical therapy, and medications, may experience gradual improvement over several weeks.
+Patients undergoing conservative treatment, including rest, physical therapy, and medications, may experience gradual improvement over several weeks.
 Returning to normal activities is typically guided by the resolution of symptoms and functional improvement.
+For managing sudden flare-ups of low back pain, heat and ice treatments are recommended on an as-needed basis at home, along with anti-inflammatory medications.

 Specialized Care: